Its not too late to claim up to $6,000 in Federal and State earned income tax credit.

 Schedule an appointment with an IRS-certified volunteer tax preparer at your local VITA site who can work directly with you to file your 2018 Federal and California state income tax returns.
 Assistance is generally available from February 1 through April 15th.
 Services are available in multiple languages.

-The VITA program specializes in assisting those with low to limited income, and non-English speaking taxpayers.
+The VITA program specializes in assisting those with low to limited income (those who have earned $54,000 or less in 2018), and non-English speaking taxpayers.

 The TCE program provides free income tax assistance for middle- or low-income taxpayers, giving special attention to those aged 60 and older.